ddols/Structural-genome-annotation-workflow/README.md

 directory, you will find a compendium of `BRAKER`'s outputs (you can learn more about them in [here](https://github.com/Gaius-Augustus/BRAKER), at the section **Output of BRAKER**).

-Essentially, both `braker.gtf` and `braker.gff3` are the final gene set of our genome assembly, `braker.aa` is a multifasta containing all protein sequences (hence, amino-acid sequences) characterised thanks to our RNA-seq data, and `braker.condingseq`, which is a multifasta containing the nucleotide sequences of the genome's gene set.
+Essentially, both `braker.gtf` and `braker.gff3` are the final gene set of our genome assembly.
+`braker.aa` is a multifasta containing all protein sequences (hence, amino-acid sequences) characterised thanks to our RNA-seq data, and `braker.condingseq` is a multifasta containing the nucleotide sequences of the genome's gene set.
 These files contain all possible isoforms identified during the annotation.
 However, in some cases, we are only interested in working with the longest ones to perform [macrosynteny](https://github.com/jtlovell/GENESPACE) analysis, determine sets of [orthologous genes](https://github.com/OrthoFinder/OrthoFinder), or [phylogenomics](https://github.com/smirarab/ASTRAL)